geoserver/geoserver/doc/en/developer/source/programming-guide/wps-services/implementing.rst

 #.
 Create the Java class that implements the custom WPS process.

-   Create a Java class called ``HelloWPS.java`` inside the created package:
+   Create a Java class called ``HelloWPS.java`` inside the created package (make sure you are in the 'src/main/java' folder and not in the 'src/test/java' folder):

   .. code-block:: java